 Momentum and impulse, work, energy and power, elastic strings and springs and elastic energy, elastic collisions in one dimension, elastic collisions in two dimensions.
 Each paper forms 25% of the final qualification and will consist of a 1 hour paper with a total mark of 75.
 Students must answer all questions and calculators can be used in this assessment.
 Paper 1 and Paper 2 may contain questions on any topics from the Pure Mathematics content.

-Edexcel AS and A level Further Mathematics Core Pure Mathematics Book 1 By Greg Atwood et al our everyday lives.
-It considers some of the most
+Edexcel AS and A level Further Mathematics Core Pure Mathematics Book 1 By Greg Atwood et al

 Published by Pearson